soyersoyer/fmp4streamer/README.md

     ```

 # Viewing
-When raspiwebcam.py is running the feed can be vied from any broswer via the following urls. **_rpi_address_** is the ip address or hostname of your Raspberry Pi, and **_serverPort_** (default: 8000) is the port you set in the configuration section.
+When raspiwebcam.py is running the feed can be vied from any browser via the following urls. **_rpi_address_** is the ip address or hostname of your Raspberry Pi, and **_serverPort_** (default: 8000) is the port you set in the configuration section.
 The viewing screen
     ```
     http://<rpi_address>:<serverPort>/
     ```

 # Configuration
-open raspiwebcam.py and edit the following section of code as needed.
+Open raspiwebcam.py and edit the following section of code as needed.
 - The webserver will run on the port you set **_serverPort_** to.
 - Refer to the [raspivid documentation](https://www.raspberrypi.org/documentation/accessories/camera.html#raspivid-2) for details on how to configure it.
 A lage number of options exist (far more than listed below), that allow for 100% customization of camera.
     ```sh